neoforged/.github/primers/26.2/index.md

 - `com.mojang.blaze3d.audio.OpenAlUtil#checkALError`, `checkALCError`, `audioFormatToOpenAl` are now `public` from package-private
 - `com.mojang.blaze3d.buffers.GpuBuffer$MappedView` -> `GpuBufferSlice$MappedView`, not one-to-one
 - `com.mojang.blaze3d.opengl`
-    - `BufferStorage#mapBuffer` replaced by `GpuBuffer#map`, `GpuBufferSlice#map`
+    - `BufferStorage#mapBuffer` replaced by `GpuBuffer#map`, `GpuBufferSlice#map`; not one-to-one
     - `DirectStateAccess` methods are now `public` from package-private
         - `bindFrameBufferTextures` now has an overload that takes in arrays for the color and mip levels, along with an `int` for the mip level depth
     - `FrameBufferAttachment` - An object that is bound to a framebuffer, like a texture.
     - `FrameBufferCache` - A cache that creates framebuffers given its attachments.
     - `GlBuffer` now takes in a `boolean` for whether a persistent buffer can be mapped rather than the persistent `ByteBuffer`
         - `persistentBuffer` replaced by `mappedBuffer`, not one-to-one
-        - `canPersistentMap` - Whether the persistent buffer can be mapped to another buffer.
+        - `canPersistentMap` - Whether the persistent buffer can be used while mapped.
         - `mappingFlags` - The flags that define how the persistent buffer should be mapped.
-        - `mappingRefCount` - The number of buffers currently mapped to the persistent buffer.
+        - `mappingRefCount` - The number of buffers currently mapped.
-        - `checkCanBeUsed` - Checks whether the persistent buffer can be mapped.
+        - `checkCanBeUsed` - Checks whether a non-persistent buffer isn't mapped when used in a command.
         - `$GlMappedView` replaced by `GpuBufferSlice$MappedView`, not one-to-one
     - `GlCommandEncoder#finishRenderPass` -> `CommandEncoder#submitRenderPass`
     - `GlConst`